VishaK-N/movielens_analytics_dbt/README.md

 ## 📊 Project flow:
 📁 ADLS → 🚰 Airbyte → ❄ Snowflake (DBT) [🟫 Bronze] → ❄ Snowflake (DBT) [🥈 Silver] → ❄ Snowflake (DBT) [🥇 GOLD]

-In this project, I have connected the Gold layer with AskYourDatabase, enabling text-to-SQL querying 🗣️➡️📊 without the need to manually write SQL scripts 📝❌.
+In this project, I have connected the Gold layer with **AskYourDatabase**, enabling text-to-SQL querying 🗣️➡️📊 without the need to manually write SQL scripts 📝❌.

 - First the data will be in the Azure Data Lake
 - Then using Airbyte (EL Tool), data will be ingested and loaded into Snowflake (Bronze)